 A separate, compatible games controller is available too (for £34.99) which illustrates that gaming is equally high on Amazon's agenda as movies, TV shows and other content.

 READ: Amazon Fire TV review

 Like with Apple TV, the Amazon Fire TV immediately offers Amazon-based content as soon as you fire it up.
 It offers music, movies, TV shows - some to buy and some to rent - and the box is intrinsically linked with Amazon Prime Instant, the company's subscription service.
 However, other, rival services will also be available in the apps section, including Netflix, Sky News and YouTube.
 BBC iPlayer and Demand 5 are also available as catch-up services in the UK.

 The big draw though, when compared with its closest competitors in box terms, is the vast games library Amazon promises.
 There are thousands of games already available, many of which offer multi-player gaming across Amazon devices.
 You can play on a Fire TV against someone on a Fire tablet, for example.

 Amazon has used hindsight to create a serious challenger in the streaming box space, one that is capable of so much.
-It might lack slightly on the content app side at present, but it is only just had a wider launch.
+It might lack slightly on the content app side at present, but it has recently released an SDK for developers to port their HTML5 web apps to the box, which will increase numbers dramatically.
 There's plenty of Amazon's own content to access in the meantime.